 Trump did not.

 “The President of the United States failed that day,” McAuliffe said.
-“The folks on the other side were neo-Nazis … they were carrying swastikas and they were screaming the
+“The folks on the other side were neo-Nazis … they were carrying swastikas and they were screaming the most vile things I’ve ever heard against members of the African American community and members of the Jewish faith … There were not good people on both sides.”

 In the two years since Charlottesville, Trump has time and again come under fire for his racist and anti-immigrant comments and the violence they incite.